KatherineMEnright/KatherineMEnright.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* A.B. in History and Anthropology, _Summa cum laude_, Harvard College, 2023
+* MPhil in Digital Humanities, Distinction, University of Cambridge, 2024
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in History, University of Cambridge, 2028 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

 Skills
 ======